chef/automate/components/automate-chef-io/content/docs/on-prem-builder.md

 If you are deploying Chef Habitat Builder with Chef Automate in an airgapped environment, follow [the documentation on building an airgap bundle]({{< relref "airgapped-installation.md" >}}).

+You can deploy Chef Habitat Builder either with a full Chef Automate installation or with the Chef Automate auth stack only.

+#### Deploy Chef Automate and Chef Habitat Builder

 To deploy Chef Automate and Chef Habitat Builder, specify both the `builder` and `automate` products on the command line.
 For example: